WebexCC-SA/LAB-1309/docs/Excercise1.md

       ![Nav](./assets/Excercise4_23.png){ width="500" }

-- Click Save changes and publish to make the AI agent live.
+- Click **Save changes** followed by **Publish** to make the AI agent live.

       ![Nav](./assets/Excercise4_24.png){ width="500" }

 ## **Section 2 : Test Webex AI Agent**

-- Now it's time to test the bot.
-One way to check if the bot is constructing and answering queries correctly is to use the Preview option.
+- Now it's time to test the agent.
+Quick way to check if the agent is constructing and answering queries correctly is to use the Preview option.

       ![Nav](./assets/Excercise4_16.png){ width="300" }

 - Click the "Preview" button , a chat window appears in the bottom right corner of the pane where questions can be entered.
-Choose "start a Chat" option
+Choose **Start a chat** option

       ![Nav](./assets/Excercise4_17.png){ width="300" }